The Concept Behind the Air2G2-324

 The Air2G2-324 revolutionizes how turf managers at golf courses, sports fields and landscape companies think about their soil management practices.
 The Air2G2-324 is the winner of the 2015 Innovation Award from the Sports Turf Managers Association, (STMA).
 True aerification injects air into the soil profile and Air2G2 products are the only ones on the market today that utilize Air2G2 air-injection process.

 Air2G2 Air-Injection Process

 Compacted soil inhibits oxygen circulation, water movement, gas exchange and more.
-When you have compaction, your soil profile needs the Air2G2 324.
-The Air2G2 324 uses air-injection process which relieves Compaction, increases Porosity and enhances Respiration by fracturing hardpan layers to enable airflow and increase drainage.
-The Air2G2 324 accomplishes all of this with minimal disruption to the surface and without damage to the roots below.
+When you have compaction, your soil profile needs the Air2G2-324.
+The Air2G2-324 uses an air-injection process which relieves Compaction, increases Porosity and enhances Respiration by fracturing hardpan layers to enable airflow and increase drainage.
+The Air2G2-324 accomplishes all of this with minimal disruption to the surface and without damage to the roots below.

 - Compaction Relief

 - Porosity Increased

 The Air2G2-324 uses three probes to laterally inject pressurized air up to 12-inches beneath the surface of the soil, in a diameter of up to 9 feet, reaching deep into the soil profile.